drf0rk/LSDAI/Docs/Core/01-Project-Context-and-Requirements.md

 * **Decision to create detailed documentation**:
   - Reasoning: Users need clear documentation to understand how to use the system
   - Rationale: Comprehensive guides ensure proper usage and troubleshooting
-* **Decision to organize files in stacks folder**:
+* **Decision to organize files in documentation folder**:
   - Reasoning: Better organization and separation of concerns
-  - Rationale: Keeping all related files together makes management and deployment easier
+  - Rationale: Hierarchical structure makes management and deployment easier
+* **Decision to implement complete Widget Builder system**:
+  - Reasoning: Users need powerful tools for creating custom GUI interfaces
+  - Rationale: Visual GUI creator enhances the overall ecosystem and provides additional value
+* **Decision to develop Widget Builder as "Photoshop for Custom GUI"**:
+  - Reasoning: Professional-grade tools enable sophisticated interface creation
+  - Rationale: Drag-and-drop interface with Photoshop-like tools lowers barrier to entry for GUI creation

-## 10. Immediate Next Steps
+## 🚀 **Immediate Next Steps & Testing Strategy**
-**What specific actions should be taken next?**
 - **Priority 1**: Test the installation scripts in different environments to verify they work correctly
 - **Priority 2**: Refine the installation scripts based on testing results and any issues discovered
 - **Dependencies**: